Cleared her throat like a paper cutter.

 Died in a care center repeating the same question she inevitably asked in every conversation: Am I right or am I right?

-I began the eulogy with a literal truth: she was the tallest cousin in the family.
+Began the eulogy with a literal truth: she was the tallest cousin in the family.

 Ended it with an apocryphal one:

-The flooded streets ran with water.
+It rained so much one day that the flooded streets ran with water.